 Containing over 7,000 books, videos, maps, newspapers, and periodicals, the collection can be searched through the Populi online catalog.
-In addition to connecting to the online catalog, the HTIC library homepage/web (http://www.htic.edu/resources/library-and-learning-center/) provides access to:
+In addition to connecting to the online catalog, the

+https://example.com/html/>

+html/

+html

-- Subscription based research databases including Encyclopedia Britannica, Credo Reference, Opposing Viewpoints in Context, Academic Video Online (AVON), and EBSCOhost. - Non-subscription based online reference tools, tutorials, faculty resources, and much more.
+- Subscription based research databases including Encyclopedia Britannica, Credo Reference, Opposing Viewpoints in Context, and EBSCOhost. - Non-subscription based online reference tools, tutorials, faculty resources, and much more.

-The Library and Learning Center's 30 multimedia all-in-one computers meet the educational and research needs of students, faculty, and staff.
+The Library and Learning Center's 22 multimedia all-in-one computers meet the educational and research needs of students, faculty, and staff.
 The high-speed wireless network provides access to online resources on personal computers and mobile devices.